While

 to Hövelhof again in the afternoon.
 Our chaplain thus supplemented the daily

-religious lessons at school with communion instructions in the church.
+religious lessons at school with instructions on communion in the church.
 I

-remember his stout and soft hands that stood out from the horny hands of
+remember his stout and soft hands that stood out from the calloused hands of

-The atmosphere between the villagers and the inhabitants of the
+The atmosphere between the villagers and the settlement's inhabitants

-settlement deteriorated.
-I remember well that one Sunday, this same
+deteriorated.
+I recall vividly that one Sunday, this same chaplain announced

-chaplain announced from the pulpit, "Those of you who put your feet under
+from the pulpit, "Those of you who put your feet under our tables," creating

-I am incredibly grateful to my parents that they cared well for us
+I am incredibly grateful to my parents for caring well for us children

 *